nfinit/databook/os/vax-vms/011-intro.md

 * `BITMAP.SYS`: The bitmap file, keeping track of available space on the volume and helps optimize its usage.
-* `CONTIN.SYS`: The continuation file, used to keep track of files that extend across multiple volumes bound together as a "volume set".
+* `CONTIN.SYS`: The continuation file, used to keep track of files that extend across multiple volumes in a "volume set".
 * `CORIMG.SYS`: The core image file, not used by the operating system.
 * `INDEXF.SYS`: The index file, recording the headers of every file on the volume.